- Search The Registry

 She was born in New Orleans, LA, one of four children born to the Reverend and Mrs. W.T.
 Handy, Sr. She attended segregated schools and overcame a speaking impediment while young.
 All of the children in the Handy family were expected to learn piano and a string instrument.
 Her mother was her first piano teacher.
 In 1941, Southall entered Dillard University where she was taught by Carol Blanton.

 She was active with the school newspaper, theater guild, and community through Delta Sigma Theta Sorority.
 She also accompanied the school choir and the chapel services on piano.
-She taught in her private piano teaching Ellis Marsalis Jr..
+She taught (among others) in her private piano teaching Ellis Marsalis Jr..